 Dr Ian P. Cassar is a Senior Lecturer at the University of Malta within the department of Economics (Faculty of Economics, Management and Accountancy).
-His main teaching areas include introductory macroeconomics, macroeconomics for finance, mathematical economics ,applied macroeconomics and natural resource economics.
-His research interests include input-output analysis, the economics of structural change, the economics of tourism and environmental input-output analysis.
+His main teaching areas include macroeconomics, mathematical economics ,applied macroeconomics and natural resource economics.
+His research interests include input-output analysis, the economics of structural change and tourism economics.

 Cassar, I.P., 2015.
 Estimates of Output, Income, Value Added and Employment Multipliers for the Maltese Economy.
 Published by the Central Bank of Malta, WP/03/2015.

 Cassar, I.P, Vella, K., Buttigieg, S., 2016.
 Understanding the Economic Contribution of Tourism in Malta: A Literature Review.
 Mediterranean Journal of Social Sciences, Vol 7, No 6, November 2016.

 Cassar, I.P, Davison, K. and Xuereb, C., 2018.
 Does the Ricardian Equivalence Theorem capture the consumption behaviour of Maltese households?
 Published by the Malta Fiscal Advisory Council, WP/01/2018.

 Cassar, I. P., & Rapa, N. 2018.
 Estimates of input-output multipliers for the Maltese economy based on the symmetric input-output table for 2010.
 Xjenza, 6(2), 70-85.

 Sacco , B & Cassar , I.P .
 2019.
 Measuring the impact of tourism in Malta using the Tourism Satellite Account.
 European Journal of Tourism Research, Issue 23, pp 86 – 111, 2019.